Ai Accountant

 Setting Up Your Expense Analytics Dashboard

-Step 1, Define master data structures.
-Finalize department, cost centre, and vendor lists aligned to GST registrations, establish category hierarchies, and naming conventions.
+Step 1: Define master data structures.
+Finalize department, cost centre, and vendor lists aligned to GST registrations.
+Establish category hierarchies and naming conventions that everyone follows.

-Step 2, Establish data ingestion.
-Automate imports for bills and bank feeds, apply validation rules, and map to a standard schema.
+Step 2: Establish data ingestion.
+Automate imports for bills and bank feeds.
+Apply validation rules at the point of entry.
+Map all incoming data to a standard schema.

-Step 3, Build the four modules.
-Start with cost centre trends, add department budgets, layer vendor analysis, then implement anomaly detection conservatively.
+Step 3: Build the four modules.
+Start with cost centre trends, then add department budgets, layer vendor analysis, and implement anomaly detection conservatively.
+Each module builds on the data quality of the previous one.

-Step 4, Assign review ownership.
-Department heads own budget views, procurement owns vendor analysis, finance owns anomalies, with clear escalation paths.
+Step 4: Assign review ownership.
+Department heads own budget views.
+Procurement owns vendor analysis.
+Finance owns anomalies.
+Define clear escalation paths so flagged items reach the right person within 48 hours.

 Common Pitfalls and Solutions